yoanesber/Spring-Boot-JWT-Auth-PostgreSQL/README.md

 - `/login` — Handles user authentication.
 The user provides a username and password, which are authenticated using `UsernamePasswordAuthenticationToken`.
 Upon successful authentication, the system sets the authentication object in the `SecurityContextHolder`, generates a JWT access token and a refresh token, and updates the user's last login time.
 - `/refresh-token` — Manages refresh tokens using a rotating strategy.
 Refresh tokens are stored in the `refresh_token` table (fields: `token`, `expiry_date`, and `user_id`).
 When a request is made to this endpoint, the system verifies the token's existence and expiration, then generates a new JWT access token and a new refresh token, replacing the old one.

+By keeping authentication and token renewal separate, the design promotes clarity, maintainability, and security, all while maintaining full control over the authentication lifecycle.

 ---

 ## 🤖 Tech Stack